tagup/ops-challenges/backend/README.md

     - the `count` value should be the total number of measurements received by the server.
     - the `avg` value should be the arithmetic average of all values received for the sensor by the server.
 - `DELETE /statistics/<sensor id>` should clear any statistics for the sensor with the given ID, and the response should not include a body.
-- `GET /healthz` should return a 204 response with no body if the server is ready to receive requests, and should not return a 200 response if the server is not ready.
+- `GET /healthz` should return a 204 response with no body if the server is ready to receive requests, and an error response (e.g. 400) otherwise.

 Sample data that could be sent to `POST /data` or received from `GET /statistics/sensor1` is provided in the `samples` directory.